Italy's Malacalza buys 7 percent of Pirelli

-MILAN, June 5 (Reuters) - Italy’s Malacalza Investimenti said on Wednesday it had acquired a 6.98 percent stake in tyre maker Pirelli at a price of 7.8 euros per shares.
+MILAN (Reuters) - Italy’s Malacalza Investimenti said on Wednesday it had acquired a 6.98 percent stake in tire maker Pirelli PECI.MI at a price of 7.8 euros per shares.

 In a statement, the company, owned by the eponymous family, said it had bought the stake from investors in Pirelli’s shareholder pact.